Our online CS classes take form in three main structures:

 We do our best to make our online classes as similar of an experience to our in person classes as we can.
 CS and your instructor will be there for you along the way to ensure you have the help that you need throughout the course.
 Our courses focus on building a community within the class and giving you a positive learning environment to expand your knowledge and skills.

-Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create a personalized learning environment.
-Visit moodle.org to learn more.
+Canvas is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create a personalized learning environment.
+Visit https://www.instructure.com/canvas to learn more.

-If you enroll in a class that uses Moodle, the Moodle site will be the home base for your class.
-Your instructor can share resources, videos, links, assignments and more with you through Moodle.
+If you enroll in a class that uses Canvas, the Canvas site will be the home base for your class.
+Your instructor can share resources, videos, links, assignments and more with you through Canvas.

-You will need to login and change your password before the start of the class.
+You will need to login and make a password before the start of the class.

-If you are still having trouble email us at email@example.com, we are happy to help you!
+If you are still having trouble logging in to Canvas please email us at email@example.com, we are happy to help you!

 Zoom is an online video conferencing platform.
 It is free to make an account and is very easy to use.
 You will need to create a Zoom account to meet with your teacher and peers.
 Learn the ins and outs of making a Zoom account in this video:

-You will receive an email a week before your class begins with details on how to access the zoom meetings and any other info you may need.
+You will receive an email from your instructor a week or so before your class begins with details on how to access the zoom meetings and any other info you may need.

 While we recommend you do show your video and speak when encouraged to by the instructor, video and audio participation are never mandatory.
 We find classes have more fun experiences when people are engaging with one another, but understand not everyone will want to do so and that's ok!